 Massage for any muscle injury is important, but particularly so for calf muscles.
 After the acute stage of healing has passed, massage will help stimulate blood flow, mobilise the muscle fibres, and release areas of muscle spasm.

 Another major benefit of massage, particularly in the later stages, is to soften newly formed scar tissue and help align new fibres.

-Once you have recovered from injury then you should continue to have regular massage.
+Once you have recovered from the injury then you should continue to have a regular massage.
 A skilled massage therapist can identify tight areas of the muscle, which if left may risk causing future injury.

 The following is for information purposes.
 We always recommend seeking professional advice before attempting treatment.